idexus/Sharp.UI/doc/styledefinition.md

 }
 ```

-You define setter values using `BindableProperty` `Set()` extension method.
+In the example, the properties of a button are set using the BindableProperty `Set()` extension method.

-### Theme, device idiom and platform

-If you want to use different values depending on your app theme, device idiom, or platform, you can combine following methods.
+You can also use different values depending on the app theme, device idiom, or platform:

 ```cs
 new Style<Button>